Anasskm/Groopie-tracker/README.md

 # Groupie Trackers Project 🎸

-Hey there! 👋 I'm [Your Name], and this repository is dedicated to the Groupie Trackers project.
+Hey there! 👋 I'm Anass, and this repository is dedicated to the Groupie Trackers project.
 The aim of this project is to create a user-friendly website that displays detailed information about various bands and artists using a provided API.
 This project involves both frontend and backend development, focusing on data manipulation, event handling, and client-server communication.

 ## 📋 Table of Contents